TempusMMORPG/Cobblemon_Creation_Toolkit/CCT_datapack/npcs/README.md

 Alternatively, you can create your own variations(resolvers) for each individual npc, which would then apply the skin as soon as that NPC is spawned in.
 [See More](https://gitlab.com/cable-mc/cobblemon/-/tree/main/common/src/main/kotlin/com/cobblemon/mod/common/api/npc#npc-variation)

 # NPC Fields
-Below are a number of different fields you can add to an NPC with various use cases.
-I have listed some of the most common ones below:
+Below are some of the most common fields you can add to an NPC with various use cases:

 | **Field**   | **Description** |
 | :---------------- | :------ |